Looking for glitzy views and sexy drinks? Nightlife expert Mauricio from Vite Presente shares the best rooftop bars in Mexico City!

 7. Balmori Roof Bar

 What sets Balmori Rooftop Bar apart is its enchanting rooftop garden oasis.
 The bar features a beautifully designed green space filled with plants, trees, and flowers, and even stars on its roof.
+In spring time (which is the best time to visit Mexico City), the flowers are blooming and the weather is glorious, perfect for sitting in the outdoor area.
 This lush setting provides a serene escape from the bustling city below, making it an ideal spot to unwind and relax.

 The bar seamlessly blends nature and urban elements, with its stunning vertical gardens and contemporary structures.
 This harmonious integration of nature and modern design creates a visually striking environment that is both aesthetically pleasing and captivating.